tjconcept/webauthn-json/readme.md

 ## `attestationToJSON(credential)`

-The function encodes `ArrayBuffer` or `Uint8Array` values to Base64-URL strings and replaces "getter" functions with their result:
+Encode `ArrayBuffer` or `Uint8Array` values as Base64-URL strings and replace "getter" functions with their result:

 - `rawId` is Base64-URL encoded
 - `response.attestationObject` is Base64-URL encoded